skippyr/river-dreams/README.md

 			<pre><code>export RIVER_DREAMS_USE_FALLBACK_TEXT="1"</code></pre>
 			<p>Deactivate it by exporting it with any other value like <code>0</code> for example.</p>
 			<pre><code>export RIVER_DREAMS_USE_FALLBACK_TEXT="0"</code></pre>
-			<p>If you do not set it, River Dreams will automatically set it for your current shell session based in your terminal's color support: if your terminal only supports the 3-bits color palette (ansi values from 0 to 8), it will activate it by setting it with value <code>1</code>.
-If not, it will deactivate it with value <code>0</code>.
-I know that it sounds weird, but that is the only effective method that I have found to determinate if you are possibling using an old terminal or not.</p>
+			<p>If you do not set it, River Dreams will automatically set it for your current shell session based on your terminal emulators's color support: if it only supports the 3-bits color palette (ansi values from 0 to 8), it will activate it by setting it with value <code>1</code>.
+If not, it will deactivate it by setting it with value <code>0</code>.
+I know that it sounds weird, but that is the only effective method that I have found to determinate if you are possibling using a terminal emulator that might render bitmap fonts.</p>
 			<p>This variable can make changes even when River Dreams is already running.</p>
 		</ul>
 		<p>Further more, if you know Rust, you can change River Dreams's source code and make it be however you would like it to be.
 After making your changes, you can recompile the source again in your current ZSH session by using the function <code>river_dreams::compile</code></p>